hashchange/backbone.select/readme.md

 Picky.MultiSelect is treated the same way.
 Use `Backbone.Select.Many.applyTo( this, models )`.

 If you want to [enable model sharing][sharing] in a Select.One or Select.Many collection, you need to pass in an options hash as the third argument: `{ enableModelSharing: true }`.
 [See above][sharing].

+## Internal properties

+There are a number of internal properties which nevertheless are part of the public API of Backbone.Select.
+You should not need to even know about them when you apply the mixins to your own objects.
+But they can come in handy if you build a component on top of Backbone.Select.
+(An example of such a component is [Backbone.Cycle][].)

+**Use them read-only.**

+The behaviour of these properties, as described below, is safeguarded by tests.
+Introducing a breaking change would entail moving to a new major version of Backbone.Select.
+In other words, they are safe to use – never mind they are internal.

+Internal properties are prefixed with `_picky`.
+(The first such property was introduced when Backbone.Select was still a bunch of PRs for Backbone.Picky, hence the name.)

+Not all of the `_picky` properties are part of the public API, though.
+If you encounter one and don't see it in the list below, it might change or be removed at any time, so don't rely on it (or monitor it closely).

+##### `_pickyType`

+Present in all Backbone.Select entities.
+Signals if a Backbone.Select mixin has been applied to a Backbone model or collection, and tells its type.
+Values: `"Backbone.Select.Me"`, `"Backbone.Select.One"`, `"Backbone.Select.Many"`.

+##### `_pickyDefaultLabel`

+Used in all Backbone.Select entities.
+Contains the name of the [default label][default-label].
+Always present, is set to `"selected"` unless the label has been changed with the `defaultLabel` setup option.

+##### `_pickyIgnoredLabels`

+Used in Select.One and Select.Many collections.
+Contains an array of [ignored labels][ignore-label].
+Always present, contains an empty array if no label has been ignored.

+##### `_modelSharingEnabled`

+Used in Select.One and Select.Many collections.
+Present and set to `true` when [model sharing][sharing] is enabled, otherwise absent.

+(Yes, the name is inconsistent with the `_picky` prefix convention.
+But it sneaked in long ago, along with a comment in the source saying it is a reliable part of the API, so it stays.)

 ## Build process and tests